mgnsk/calendar/README.md

 You need a Docker installation with the [Compose plugin](https://docs.docker.com/compose/install/linux/).

-Copy `docker-compose.example.yml` to `/etc/docker/compose/calendar/docker-compose.yml`
+Copy `docker-compose.example.yml` to `/etc/docker/compose/calendar/docker-compose.yml`.
-and `.env` to `/etc/docker/compose/calendar/.env`.

-Edit the environment variables.
-Make sure to set a new 32-byte SESSION_SECRET.
+Configure the environment variables.

-You may also set the environment variables directly in `docker-compose.yml`.
-In this case, the `.env` file is not needed.
-Remove the `env_file` setting from the compose file.

 Copy `docker-compose@.service` to `/etc/systemd/system/`.

 Enable the service: `$ systemctl enable --now docker-compose@calendar`.

-Docker Compose automatically creates a database volume for the service.
-Do not delete the volume or all data will be lost!

 To update the service: